abcnews/dailygraphics/Documentation.md

 ## Common Options

 **theme**
-> single, monochrome, multicolor, highlight
+> single, monochrome, multicolor, highlight.
 Use one of the themes to render the chart.
 Each chart type has a different default theme.

 - `single` - only one color, the ABC blue